S3 method for class 'Seurat'

 assay

-The assay to extract the data from.
-If not provided, the default assay will be used.
+Which assay to use.
+If NULL, the default assay of the Seurat object will be used.

 verbose